A person is like a dish. It’s made up of various

 Some traits are complex, like the shadow in the picture.
 Nobody knows where it

-came from, how and why it’s there.
+came from, how or why it’s there.
 They merely show up, eventually.
 It doesn’t

 matter which traits we have.
 Traits don’t make us weak or strong.
 Our